 - Coping skills training, which is to learn healthier ways to deal with these situations.

-- Relapse prevention, which is finding strategies to avoid triggers of substance abuse.
+- Relapse prevention, which is finding strategies to avoid triggers of substance use disorder.

 Inpatient Drug Rehab